 Website

-Great Nanyang Heritage Cafe is not a halal-certified eatery, but uses no pork or lard
+Great Nanyang Heritage Cafe is not a halal-certified eatery but uses no pork or lard

-One of the newest kids on the block in Shenton Way, Abseil is known for its stylistic monochrome interiors, with high ceilings and modern furniture.
+Abseil is known for its stylistic monochrome interiors, with high ceilings and modern furniture.
 Those fortunate enough to get a table can enjoy the Abseil ($9), which is the cafe’s interpretation of an Einspanner—an espresso-based drink topped with sweet cream.

 Try their Dacquoise ($8), a French meringue dessert with flavours including Earl Grey, Passionfruit, and Pistachio.
 This treat pairs well with their coffee.

-Read our Abseil review.
+Read our Abseil feature.

 Website